 Unlike some of the other applications, you do not want to squirt the lemon juice into the mouth of the Aiptasia.
 Instead, you want to place the needle into the base of the Aiptasia and inject 0.5 ml of the lemon juice into it.
 I imagine you will need to act quickly because as soon as you touch it, the Aiptasia will start to retract.

 Killing Aiptasia with Hydrogen Peroxide - Food Grade Hydrogen Peroxide has another great use to get rid of unwanted items in your tank.
-I have used Hydrogen Peroxide to kill hair algae and bubble algae in my tanks but I have never used it to kill Aiptasia.
-Rule of thumb when using hydrogen peroxide never use more than 1 ml per 10 gallons of water.
-The first time I used Hydrogen Peroxide on my tank I cut the dose in half for the first few time until I felt comfortable.
+I have used Hydrogen Peroxide to kill hair algae and bubble algae in my tanks, but I have never used it to kill Aiptasia.
+Rule of thumb when using hydrogen peroxide never uses more than 1 ml per 10 gallons of water.
+The first time I used Hydrogen Peroxide on my tank, I cut the dose in half for the first few times until I felt comfortable.

-Killing Aiptasia Using Boiling Hot Water - There are some suggestions that the spraying extremely hot water on the Aiptasia could kill them, but it does not seem to be very effective with most people having to resort to other methods to remove the Aiptasia from their tank.
+Killing Aiptasia Using Boiling Hot Water - There are some suggestions that the spraying extremely hot water on the Aiptasia could kill them.
+Still, it does not seem to be very effective, with most people having to resort to other methods to remove the Aiptasia from their tank.
 This method is not suggested.

 Other Household Items to Kill Aiptasia - There are even some people who suggest using bleach and copper sulfate.
-I would not suggest these approaches, seems like these posts were their past post and I could not find these reefers anywhere to find out what happened.
+I would not recommend these approaches, it seems like these posts were their past post, and I could not find these reefers anywhere to find out what happened.
 Either way, I think some major red flags come up if someone tells me to put bleach or any type of copper substance in my tank.

 Mad Scientist and Electrifying Ways to Kill Aiptasia

-Seems like it would work but I have never personally used it.
-You have this wand with a point and you touch the Aiptasia and it will start to disintegrate them on contact.
-You can pick on up here but they are a little pricey.
+It seems like it would work, but I have never personally used it.
+You have this wand with a point, and you touch the Aiptasia, and it will start to disintegrate them on contact.
+You can pick on up here, but they are a little pricey.

 Also, keep in mind that if a single cell of the Aiptasia is left behind, then it will just come back, looks like 90% of the time the Aiptasia comes back how it is very difficult to target the Aiptasia and keep the laser on the Aiptasia for a period of time.
 I think most of the people who go this route just want to play with a laser and expensive laser.